joshconkel/SecureCodeReviewBot/result_analysis/high_temperature/result_analysis.md

 The central question is whether the data supports the claim that:

-> *The multi-stage agents are working properly — narrowing down false positives and false negatives even at temperature 0.7 — but the names of the findings themselves are inconsistent as a result of that temperature setting.*
+> *The multi-stage agents are working properly, narrowing down false positives and false negatives even at temperature 0.7 , but the names of the findings themselves are inconsistent as a result of that temperature setting.*

 The answer, based on empirical analysis across 10 passes and 182 unique canonical findings, is **yes, with high confidence**.